 9. Are You Compatible?

 Only you can know if you’re compatible with someone, emotionally and physically.
 Unfortunately, you can’t have one without the other, not if you want the relationship to last.
-Even if someone fits every criteria on your checklist, if there’s no physical chemistry, it will be difficult for partners to continue with the relationship.
-Something you should find out very soon into dating.
+Even if someone fits every criteria on your checklist, if there’s no physical chemistry, it will be difficult to continue with the relationship.
+This is something you should find out very soon into dating.
 You can’t have a successful relationship without compatibility, need I say more?

 10. Run A Background Check

 This isn’t the most exciting thing to do, but you should know who you’re getting into a relationship with.
-When you’re finding Mr. Right, you also want to protect yourself.
-A guy may seem perfect on his online dating profile but could have a history of violence or even murder.
-Instead of relying on the hope that someone is good, you should do a people search free or paid service before things get too serious.
+When you’re searching for Mr. Right, you want to protect yourself.
+A guy may seem perfect on his online dating profile but could have a criminal past.
+Instead of relying on the hope that someone is good, you should do a people search before things get too serious.
 Like moving in for instance.
-Not to mention, if he does have a clear background, you will have peace of mind going forward in the relationship.
+If he does have a clear background, you will have peace of mind going forward in the relationship.

 Finding Mr. Right is not easy, and there are plenty of Mr. Wrong’s out there.
 But you may have to put up with a few of them before finding the perfect guy for you.
 With so many people in this world, in time you will find that person.
 Remember, based on the energy and attitude you put out into the world, those are the friends and partners you will have in life.
 If you project negativity, then what do you expect to happen?
 If you’re a positive and happy person, you will likely be surrounded by that.